HansK-p/test/README.md

 And the header actually looked pretty good.

 ### More testing is needed
-And more tests are made.
+And more tests are made.Let us hope this is close to the last one.